-Medicaid state plans, also called regular Medicaid, provide one option for becoming a paid caregiver for a loved one via Medicaid.
-While every state has a state Medicaid plan, the name of the Medicaid program is sometimes state specific.
+Medicaid State Plans, also called Regular Medicaid, provide one option for becoming a paid caregiver for a loved one.
+While every state has a state Medicaid plan, the name of the Medicaid program is sometimes state-specific.
 For instance, the following states all use alternative names for Medicaid: California (Medi-Cal), Massachusetts (MassHealth), Missouri (MO HealthNet), and Washington (Apple Health).
-For other state specific Medicaid names, click here.
+See other state specific Medicaid names.
 Regardless of the name of the Medicaid program, all state Medicaid plans are entitlement programs.
-This means that anyone who meets the eligibility requirements is able to receive services via their state’s Medicaid program.
+This means that anyone who meets the eligibility requirements is able to receive services via their state’s Regular Medicaid program.

-Through many of the state plans, personal care services are available, and many of the states allow program participants to self-direct their own care.
+Through many of the Medicaid State Plans, personal care services are available, and many of the states allow program participants to self-direct their own care.
 With self-direction, program participants are able to hire, train, manage, and even fire, the caregiver of their choosing.
-This means that relatives and friends who serve as informal caregivers can become paid caregivers through Medicaid’s state plan.
+This means that relatives and friends who serve as informal caregivers can become paid caregivers through Medicaid’s State Plan.
 Depending on the state in which one resides, there are several options for self-direction of long-term care assistance under a state’s Medicaid plan.
 These include the Home and Community Based Services (HCBS) State Plan Option, the Community First Choice Option (CFCO), and the Self-directed Personal Assistance Services (PAS) State Plan Option.

 Home and Community Based Services State Plan Option